nive2530/nive2530/README.md

 ###

-<p align="left">"A data fanatic with a deep passion for transforming raw data into impactful insights that drive strategic innovation and decision-making!"</p>
+<p align="left"><b>"A data fanatic with a deep passion for transforming raw data into impactful insights that drive strategic innovation and decision-making!"</b></p>

 ###